-The following workshops require having received Foundation Day One and One Workshop listed above.
+The following workshops require having received Foundation Day One and One Workshop listed in Foundation Level.

 Cultivating Culturally Responsive Learning Environments Workshop (90 minute to 3 hours)

 We call it re-imaging your classroom, creating an environment that is responsive to those students who do not see themselves in the environment of the traditional school.
 This session covers basic elements of environmental changes, including hallways, classrooms, and offices.